kishan2107/ECKit/CONTRIBUTING.md

    Pull Request would represent.
 4. You may merge the Pull Request in once you have the sign-off of [@elijahcruz12](https://github.com/elijahcruz12), or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Contributers (all usernames are GitHub)
+Elijahcruz12
+shivamsaboo17